go hand in hand.

 the right path…

 That is where my love of drawing came to life and it only grew from there – In high school I didn’t pay much attention in regular class but I would draw on anything that was in front of me – from a desktop to the state assessment tests.
 This isn’t to say I didn’t do my class work – a “C-” is passing – its just that I had so much running around in my head it needed to get out.
-Drawing was a sort of a therapy or a release… God only knows how much a 16 year old needs to release – in one day alone it’s astronomical.
+Drawing was a sort of a therapy or a release… God only knows how much a boy needs to release – in one day alone it’s astronomical.

 After a life time of doing this its still a thrill to take an idea from nothing to something.
 Enjoy and thanks.